Lux-AI-Challenge/Lux-Design-S2/CONTRIBUTING.md

 - luxai_s2/luxai_runner/ - all code related to running episodes between different bots of different languages
 - kits/ - all code for the starter kits that allow competitors to develop strategies and compete
 - visualizer/ - the web based visualizer for the competition
+- juxai_s2/ - a submodule which contains code for the GPU/TPU optimized version of the luxai_s2 engine

 ## Contributing Starter Kits